Relintai/pandemonium_engine_docs/tutorials/plugins/editor/import_plugins.md

 In our case it's a `SpatialMaterial`, which can be applied to 3D objects.

+Note:
-.. note:: If you need to import different types from the same extension, you
+ If you need to import different types from the same extension, you
           have to create multiple import plugins.
 You can abstract the import code on another file to avoid duplication in this regard.